Mokona5901/Dungeon-Night-Funkin/README.md

 I may switch to source code when V1 will be released

-DM me on Discord if you want to work on it
+DM me on Discord if you want to work on it (I'm alone for now 💀)

 Mokona59#5812